So you want to travel Australia, to go bush and outback, to take your family to all the wonderful places that our country has to offer.

 Audiobooks are wonderful, and it’s so easy to download classic stories and listen to them as a family.
 It’s even free through most libraries via BorrowBox and Libby.
 Honestly, we’ve reached the end of a 500km trip and had the kids complain about getting OUT of the car because we’re at a riveting part of the story!

 As mentioned earlier, we have laminated pages with Auslan songs and poetry to memorise, plus travel games and boredom busters.
 The kids will also pack what they want to take on that trip – card games, craft projects etc.

 Personally, I think homeschooling older kids is great.
 Preschool and early primary can be so boring as you go over and over (AND OVER) basic skills.
-I’ve just about finished teaching my five children to read, and I never want to do it again.
-But my daughters are so much fun to work with!
+After teaching my five children to read I never want to do it again.
+But teens are so much fun to work with!
 They’re doing work at a level that interests and challenges me, and they’re very independent – they generally just need me to help them find resources and to lend a helping hand.

 Worried you can’t teach your kids something because you don’t know it?
 It doesn’t matter, there’s always a way to learn.
 The ability to teach yourself new things is an invaluable skill, and one that will be useful for their whole life.
 Help them find quality resources, help them learn to use them, and be around to bounce off ideas and listen to discussions.

 MOOCs (Massive Open Online Courses) are online courses typically provided by universities.
 They’re wonderful, and they’re FREE!
 My girls have done courses about anatomy and physiology, ancient history and archaeology, and Spanish.

 As I mentioned earlier, my three eldest all started university at 17 after never going to school or getting an ATAR.
 It can be done quite easily – check out my homeschooling to university guide for lots of pathways and real-life stories.